truhlikfredy/neopixel-hw-controller-hardware/README.md

 * 8bit (reduced color) mode
 * 24bit (rounded to 32bit for better alignment) high color mode
 * single shot vs looped auto-updated mode
+* software and hardware pixel size limiter. software limiter when the size is known, while hardware limiter can be used with unknown and changing chains.
 * in-editor line coverage feedback (vscode and lcov)
 ![lcov preview](/images/lcov1.png)